Skip to main content

 • One major rule: Most programs require the property to be your principal residence, not a rental, vacation home, or home you moved out of permanently.

-• One realistic obstacle: The PTP application package requires a long document set, and incomplete applications can lose time in a first-come, first-served program.
+• One realistic obstacle: The PTP application package requires a long document set.
+Incomplete applications can lose time in a first-come, first-served program.

-• One best next step: Use the official county contacts page and call the assessor for exemptions and value questions, the tax collector for bills and payment plans, and the clerk of the board for formal appeals.
+• One best next step: Call the assessor for exemptions and value questions, the tax collector for bills and payment plans, and the clerk of the board for formal appeals.

 Which types of relief does California actually have?